 1.)
 These birds are the paramount of adaptability, living their whole lives in warehouses or even 2,000 feet below ground in coal mines.

 2.)
-Sparrows are primarily herbivores (eat plant matter) but are omnivores, when younger – eating insects as well.
+Sparrows are primarily herbivores (eat plant matter) but are omnivores (eat plant and animal matter), when younger – eating insects as well.

 3.)
 House sparrows are non-migratory birds.